-To test my hypothesis that UNGC membership should increase firms' responsiveness to human rights violations, I rely on data from the Business and Human Rights Resource Center (BHRRC).
+I use novel data on stakeholder concerns and firm responses from the Business and Human Rights Resource Center (BHRRC) to test the relationship between public-private initiative membership and corporate responsiveness at the firm level.
 The BHRRC is an NGO that serves as a sort of indirect grievance mechanism for ESG claims against firms; the center searches for unresolved allegations, and then reaches out to the offending firm and requests a formal, public response.
-Restricting my focus to the world's largest multinational firms, I find that UNGC member firms are significantly more likely to respond to human rights claims made against them than nonmembers.
+Restricting my focus to the world's largest multinational firms, I find that UNGC member firms are significantly more likely to respond to claims made against them than nonmembers.
+This finding is robust to a variety of model specifications, and substantial in magnitude: the most conservative estimate is that UNGC members are 14.6% [9.98%, 19.94%] more responsive than non-members.
 Further, analysis of the text of firms' responses provides support for the legitimacy mechanism; UNGC member firms commonly cite their UN association in their responses, even when it is not germane to the allegations themselves.